 The connection to Schubert began with his father, who married here in 1785 and ran the parish school.
 Schubert himself was born three streets away and christened in the church in February 1797.

-The famous composer subsequently sang in the choir, played the organ (his brother Ferdinand was an organist here for many years) and other instruments during recitals and, eventually, composed and conducted music for the church itself.
+The famous composer subsequently sang in the choir, played the organ and other instruments during recitals and, eventually, composed and conducted music for the church itself.

 Various religious pieces from the hand of Schubert premiered here, including his early Mass compositions.
 Public concerts in the church still perform his works.

 Outside the Schubertkirche, a plaque commemorates the connection, as does a 20th century bust by the famous Austrian sculptor, Gustinus Ambrosi (who also designed the gravestone of Ludwig Boltzmann).